AaltoUrbanWater/GisToSWMM5/input_files.md

 ## Cross sections table
 Cross sections table defines the geometries for all the conduits (pipes, channels, junctions) and regulator links (orifices, weirs) in the drainage system.
 File format is _.csv_ where each row defines the properties of one conduit in the system.
 The file can be directly produced using e.g. ArcMap or QGIS.
 The file must have a header row with the following attributes that are defined on the following rows for each conduit.
+Format of these options are explained in SWMM user manual Appendix D, section D.2 Input File Format, "Section: ```[XSECTIONS]```"

 | Attribute |              | Notes |
 | :--------:|:-------------|-------|